microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ### Accessing a container for your class

-Let’s walk through an example dev container to help students get a consistent coding environment.
+Let's walk through an example dev container to help students get a consistent coding environment.
 In our classroom, we could create a single GitHub repository to store exercises that share the same tech stack.
 For instance, all the Python assignments can use the same container and be stored in the same repo.

 We have an example [vscode-course-sample GitHub repo](https://github.com/microsoft/vscode-course-sample) with a Python dev container and two Python intro assignments.
-Let’s open it in VS Code.
+Let's open it in VS Code.

 You can select the Remote indicator in the bottom left, or use the Command Palette, to bring up the Remote-Containers commands.

-Let’s call **Open Repository in Container...**
+Let's call **Open Repository in Container...**

 ![Open Repository in Container command](6-open-repo-command.png)